I get it, picking the right surfskate is a challenge.

 I wouldn’t recommend getting a board much smaller than the lower end of this range.
 The reason is that it’ll be tough to get a comfortable stance when doing deep carves.

-But like I’ve been saying throughout this whole article, it’s subjective.
+But like I’ve been saying throughout this article, it’s subjective.
 There are designs outside of this range that can fit your riding style.

 Another important component to consider when choosing your surfskate is the wheels.

 There are a few things you’ll want to consider when picking.

 - Wheel size